MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-protection-matrix.md

 ::: moniker-end

-This article details the workloads that DPM can back up.
+This article provides details of the workloads that DPM can back up.

 ::: moniker range="<sc-dpm-2019"
 Use the following matrix for DPM 2016 and Semi-Annual Channel releases: 1801 and 1807: